ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [4:06](https://youtu.be/YB8o_5qjNBc?t=245)**

-**Danny Ryan**: Prysmatic Labs, Terence [Tsao], found an issue where the calculation and slashing was, due to the way it was formatted, potentially overflowing in a tester for `uint64`

-Relatively non-substantive changes (fixes, documentation, and things) in v08x branch [#1286](https://github.com/ethereum/eth2.0-specs/pull/1286).
-Includes a fix to this which alters the way the computation happens.
-Non-substantive, but doesn't overflow.
-Seems relatively important so will get out v08x in the next few days (includes other minor things people have found).
+**Danny Ryan**: Prysmatic Labs, Terence [Tsao], found an issue where the calculation and slashing was potentially overflowing.
+Relatively non-substantive changes (fixes, documentation, etc.) in v08x branch [#1286](https://github.com/ethereum/eth2.0-specs/pull/1286) includes a fix to this.
+This will branch will get out in the next few days.

 #### 3.1.2 [Spec Freeze](https://github.com/ethereum/eth2.0-specs/pull/1242)